The Estonian Ecommerce Association unites Estonian e-merchants and is steering the community for over 13 years.

 The Estonian E-Commerce Association is an umbrella organization that was established in 2008 and whose members work together to solve problems occurring in e-commerce and share their achievements.

 One of our biggest initiatives is E-Monday – 24h shopping day on the second Monday in May and November!
-In 2019 E-Monday has the 10th anniversary in Estonia.
-More than 200 different e-shops participate and will make the best selling day of the year- it means over 30 000 orders and 2 million EUR turnover.
-More than 60 000 unique e-shoppers visit the campaign page within 24 hours.
+More than 200 different e-shops participate and will make the best selling day of the year- it means over 30 000 orders and 5 million EUR turnover.
+More than 70 000 unique e-shoppers visit the campaign page within 24 hours.
 We also run a large media campaign and visibility for consumers.